polkadot-developers/polkadot-docs/tutorials/blockchains/custom-blockchains/build-a-blockchain/add-trusted-nodes.md

 Before starting this tutorial, ensure you have:

 - Installed and configured Rust on your system.
-For detailed instructions on installing Rust and setting up your development environment, refer to the [Installation](TODO - add path) guide
+For detailed instructions on installing Rust and setting up your development environment, refer to the [Installation](/develop/blockchains/get-started/install-polkadot-sdk){target=\_blank} guide
-- Completed the [Build a Local Blockchain](TODO - add path) tutorial and have the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} installed on your local machine
+- Completed the [Build a Local Blockchain](/tutorials/blockchains/custom-blockchains/build-a-blockchain/build-a-local-blockchain){target=\_blank} tutorial and have the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} installed on your local machine
-- Experience using predefined accounts to start nodes on a single computer, as described in the [Simulate a Network](/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network){target=\_blank} guide
+- Experience using predefined accounts to start nodes on a single computer, as described in the [Simulate a Network](/tutorials/blockchains/custom-blockchains/build-a-blockchain/simulate-a-network){target=\_blank} guide

 ## Generate an Account and Keys

-Unlike in the [Simulate a Network](TODO - add path) tutorial, where you used predefined accounts and keys to start peer nodes, this tutorial requires you to generate unique secret keys for your validator nodes.
+Unlike in the [Simulate a Network](/tutorials/blockchains/custom-blockchains/build-a-blockchain/simulate-a-network){target=\_blank} tutorial, where you used predefined accounts and keys to start peer nodes, this tutorial requires you to generate unique secret keys for your validator nodes.
 It's crucial to understand that each participant is responsible for generating and managing their own unique set of keys in a real blockchain network.

 This process of generating your own keys serves several important purposes: